Are you wondering if your roof has storm damage?

 This requires urgent professional intervention.

-Roofing felt is your last line of defense on your roof.
+Roofing felt or underlayment is your last line of defense on your roof.

 It does a great job when securely fastened underneath shingles, tile or metal.